leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/convert.rst

 Thickness
    Strokes thickness.
 Threshold Angle
-   Threshold value that determine the strokes end.
+   Threshold value that determines the strokes end.
 Stroke Offset
    Sets offset to separate strokes from filled strokes.
 Only Seam Edges